kevin-lieng/ProgressBarDemo/README.md

         }
     }

-    /* This event would be implemented could be implemented to increment the progress bar by 5.
+    /* This event could be implemented to increment the progress bar by 5.
 If the progress bar is already full, it would send out a toast message.
     Please Note: That the incrementProgressBy(5) can replace the first two lines after the if statement. */

 ## **Demo App With ProgressBar**